How to Install Paperless-ngx on a VPS

 Step 12: Install Paperless-ngx

 Now we can install Paperless-ngx.
-To do this, we create a new folder and create the files:
+First, we create a new folder along with the necessary subfolders and files:

 cd ~